apache/druid/docs/design/segments.md

 * `XXXXX.smoosh`

-    The `smoosh` files represent multiple files "smooshed" together in order to minimize the number of file descriptors that must be open to house the data.
-They are files of up to 2 GB in size (to match the limit of a memory mapped ByteBuffer in Java).
-The `smoosh` files house individual files for each of the columns in the data as well as an `index.drd` file with extra metadata about the segment.
+    Smoosh (`.smoosh`) files are concatenated binary data.
+This file consolidation reduces the number of file descriptors that must be open when accessing data.
+The files should be 2 GB or less in size to remain within the limit of a memory mapped `ByteBuffer` in Java.
+Smoosh files contain individual files for each column in the data and an `index.drd` file that contains additional segment metadata.

+    Each segment must contain a column called `__time`, which Druid uses to store the primary timestamp.

 In the codebase, segments have an internal format version.
 The current segment format version is `v9`.